Ben-Tiemeyer/tx-high-school-basketball-elo/README.md

 # tx-high-school-basketball-elo
 Elo Ratings of Texas High School Basketball Teams

+# Data
+The data used in this model was from the high school sports scores database used by the Houston Chronicle and the San Antonio Express News (http://houston-tpweb.newsengin.com/).
+The data is limited in that it only contains data for San Antonio and Houston schools, with Dallas/other schools only appearing when an San Antonio/Houston team plays against them in a Tournament.
+So, these ELO Ratings are only applicable to the San Antonio and Houston Area High Schools.

 # ELO Methodology

 ### All schools start with an ELO Rating of 1500.